ForTheGold/Bacterial-Biodiversity/README.md

 ### Methodology

 We have sampled the navels of people across the country in order to identify bacteria species that colonize the belly buttons of human beings.
-Each person’s identity is anonymous and the samples can instead be accessed through an ID number.
+Each personâ€™s identity is anonymous and the samples can instead be accessed through an ID number.
 The idea is to build a dashboard of the information that has been gleaned from the study and present it so that it can be accessed by both researchers for further research as well as participants of the study for their own interest.

 ## Outcomes